AdGoBye/AdGoBye/CONTRIBUTING.md

 game_objects = { name = "1" }
 ```

-In AGB core blocklists, we use [inline table](https://toml.io/en/v1.0.0#inline-table) with linebreaks intentionally
+In AGB core blocklists, we use an [inline table](https://toml.io/en/v1.0.0#inline-table) with linebreaks intentionally
 *against the recommendations of the TOML specification.*
 If you maintain your own list, you are free to choose whatever suits you as long as you do not mix them.